scality/metalk8s/docs/architecture/cluster-services.rst

 node-exporter
 *************
-The node-exporter_ service is deployed to expose various node OS metrics, which are in turn captured by Prometheus.
-These metrics include CPU, memory, disk and network consumption as well as many Linux-specific values.
+The node-exporter_ service exposes various node OS metrics, which Prometheus captures in turn.
+These metrics include consumption of CPU, memory, disk, and network resources, as well as many Linux-specific values.

 .. _node-exporter: https://github.com/prometheus/node_exporter

 Grafana
 *******
-To ease cluster operations, several Grafana dashboards are made available, including cluster-wide views and health-checks, node OS metrics, per-*Deployment* or per-*Pod* resource usage, monitoring of the Prometheus service itself, and many more.
+To ease cluster operations, several Grafana dashboards are offered, providing cluster-wide views and health checks, node OS metrics, per-*deployment* and per-*pod* resource usage, monitoring of the Prometheus service itself, and many more.

 .. todo:: Do we need to list all exported deployed with kube-prometheus?